Skip to main content

 The line break spacing between columns when a line break occurs within a row

-Consistent with bootstrap, it is achieved using the margin-top property of Col, while setting a negative margin on the Row to eliminate extra spacing within the row.
+Consistent with bootstrap, it is implemented using the margin-top of Col, while applying a negative margin on the Row to eliminate extra spacing within the line.

 */